MikPak/Iaso/vaatimusmaarittelu-pohja.md

   * This is a student project of second year Software Engineering students in JAMK University of Applied Sciences
   * Relevant information to the reader?

-### Short product/service description/customer profile
+### Short product description and customer profile

   * Service: An online quiz game for nursing students.
 The game improves deduction skills, mathematical skills, and the ability to read pharmaceutical information.
   * Client story